Thewbi/tiger/chap4/README.md

-# Approach Developing and Testing the Ssoftware for Chapter 4
+# Approach Developing and Testing the Software for Chapter 4

 Constructing and printing the AST means to have semantic actions for all parts of the grammar to construct the AST.